adityasolankiii/adityasolankiii/README.md

 - Gained hands-on experience in Java, Spring Boot, AI/ML, Apache Hadoop, and Apache Solr.
 - Designed and implemented Audio/Video transcription and speaker identification solutions for an eDiscovery platform.
 - Collaborated with the Audio/Video Reduction Team to support redaction of sensitive media content.
+- Integrated Speaker Diarization and speech-to-text models to generate structured JSON metadata, enabling precise identification of speakers in multi-party audio recordings.
+- Optimized data retrieval by indexing transcriptions into Apache Solr, reducing search latency for sensitive content redaction and analysis.
+- Collaborated with the Audio/Video Reduction Team to support redaction of sensitive media content

 ---